razielar/forecasting_with_ML/README.md

 $$ \text{RMSE} = \sqrt{ \frac{1}{n} \sum_{i=1}^{n} \left( y_i - \hat{y}_i \right)^2 } $$

-To see a complitec guideline for when to use each error metric, see [error metric guidelines](https://github.com/razielar/forecasting_with_ML/blob/main/05_error_metrics/Guidelines.md).
+To see a complitec guideline for when to use each error metric, see: [error metric guidelines](https://github.com/razielar/forecasting_with_ML/blob/main/05_error_metrics/Guidelines.md).

 ### Error metrics classification